vusec/uncontained/README.md

 ```

 2. Create the `.env` file here with the following content (replace
-`/path/to/uncontained` with the actual absolute path):
+`/path/to/uncontained` with the actual absolute path) within the `kernel-tools` directory:
 ```
 REPOS=/path/to/uncontained
 LLVMPREFIX=/path/to/uncontainedllvm-project/build